top of page

 Jenn shares her mistakes, challenges, and lessons learned to inspire and provide actionable strategies for her audiences.
 Her career started at the age of eight as a child actor.
 She became certified as one of the nation's youngest Fitness Professionals, graduated to TV news anchor by 21, and then spent the next two decades leading sales, strategy and marketing at tech and media companies.
 Now as an entrepreneur, she’s built a new kind of mission-driven business empowering others to achieve their potential by developing the ‘Fearless Fundamentals’—Confidence, Communication, Connections, Control, and Culture.

 Her wealth of experience on-air, on stage, and in the corporate world as a C-Suite executive makes Jenn a memorable keynote speaker who delivers actionable "ah-ha" moments for her audience.
 As a certified eSpeakers Virtual Presenter, she leverages cutting-edge interactive tools to motivate, engage and educate.
-She is also a member of the National Speakers Association, New York and National Chapters,
+She is also a member of the National Speakers Association, New York and National Chapters and a Speakers Associates: Preferred Bureau Partner.

 Fueled by purpose and her own professional experience, Jennifer is committed to advancing inclusivity and gender equity.
 She created Wet Cement's gender equality practice, Advance Women at Work™ to design empowerment programs for women and modern leadership training for male executives.
 Jennifer is the first-ever Innovation and Inclusivity Advisor to Comexposium Japan and she is the Gender Equality Advisor for the DPAA as well as co-creator of its Women's Leadership Initiative, WE.DOOH.
 Her volunteer efforts are aligned with this mission; she contributes company time and profit to WorkingforWomen.org.
 Jenn was recently awarded the Princeton Mercer Regional Chamber’s Women of Achievement for 2023.